scotws/tinkasm/docs/MANUAL.md

 ### Directives for all MPUs

+`+` - As an operand to a branch or jump instruction: Refer to the next local label.
+Between numbers or symbols in the operand: Math function addition.

+`-` - As an operand to a branch or jump instruction: Refer to previous local label.
+Between numbers or symbols in the operand: Math function subtraction.

+`*` - As an operand in the first position after the mnemonic: Marks current address (eg `jmp * + 2`).
+As an operand between numbers or symbols in the
+operand: Math function multiplication (eg `lda.# 2 * 2`).

+`/` - Between numbers or symbols in the operand: Math function division.
+Note this returns an integer (Python "floor division" function).

 `.advance` - Jump ahead to the address given as parameter, filling the space inbetween with zeros.

+`.and` - Logically AND two numbers or symbols in the operand.

 `.bank` - Isolate bank byte - the highest byte - of following number.
 This is a modifier.
 Thought it pretty much only makes sense for the 65816 MPU, it is